TC Electronic Rottweiler – Filthiest Dirt Box

 Made inThailand

-This switch on the up position gives the Normal (up) setting gives you a more open-sounding, sludgy crunch you may know from bands like Mastodon, The Sword or Kyuss while the down position which is called Vintage (down) gives you a more classic, super-tight aggressive mid-scoop you know from the bands like Metallica, Pantera and Slipknot.
+As you can see from the tech specs table, it’s a pretty straightforward pedal with standard controls and a modern & vintage switch.
+On the first row, you have your Gain and Level controls as well as the voicing switch.
+This switch in the up position gives the Normal (up) setting gives you a more open-sounding, sludgy crunch you may know from bands like Mastodon, The Sword or Kyuss, while the down position, which is called Vintage (down), gives you a more classic, super-tight, aggressive mid-scoop you know from the bands like Metallica, Pantera and Slipknot.

-The EQ knobs have a centre notch feature which allows you to centre these controls easily.
+The EQ knobs have a centre notch feature, which allows you to centre these controls easily.
 You only have Bass and Treble controls on the second row.
-Röttweiler also features a custom hammerhead rugged, die-cast aluminium casing for extreme durability on the road as well as a True Bypass switch.
+Rottweiler also features a custom hammerhead rugged, die-cast aluminium casing for extreme durability on the road, as well as a True Bypass switch.

+On the back, there’s a one-screw battery access feature, which allows you to change batteries really quickly without the need to carry a screwdriver.
 You can also see that the TC Electronic Röttweiler was made in Thailand.
 As you may know, the current TC Electronic pedals are made in China.
-So basically the company used to prefer a different manufacturer back in the day.
+So basically, the company used to prefer a different manufacturer back in the day.

-Pedal draws around 15mA which is pretty low.
+Pedal draws around 15mA, which is pretty low.
 This means that you can use this pedal with a 9V battery for ages under the condition you don’t leave the jacks plugged in :).
+However, if you have a pedalboard and a power supply system already, you can also use the power input.
+The input is pretty standard and features a negative centre polarity.

 According to TC Electronic, this pedal can turn any amp into a cranked metal amp.
 Also, it’s claimed to generate ultra-tight thrash to down-tuned sludgy guitar tones as well as modern crushing sounds.
 I reckon you guess where the name comes from! 🙂

 TC Röttweiler features an all-analogue design with a distortion circuit based on soft clipping.
-But don’t be fooled by the word soft clipping as the pedal is capable of generating enormous amounts of gain!
+But don’t be fooled by the word soft clipping, as the pedal is capable of generating enormous amounts of gain!
+As you can see, it’s a pretty straightforward pedal with a nice set of features built in.
+Before we jump to the review section, let’s listen to the demo I prepared for this pedal.

-For the demo, I used my already-recorded loops that I stored in my EHX 720 Looper pedal as I just wanted to do a very quick demo.
+For the demo, I used the already-recorded loops that I stored in my EHX 720 Looper pedal, as I just wanted to do a very quick demo.
 In these loops, I used my Fender American Standard Strat, Ibanez AR300, Ibanez RG565, Epiphone SG Custom Ebony and Schecter Hellraiser Hybrid PT-7 guitars.
+Apart from the guitars, I used my usual setup featuring my Marshall JVM410HJS, Two Notes Torpedo Captor X SE, RME Babyface PRO FS and Genelec DP8020 DPM.
+For the effects, I also applied the Lexicon Native Reverb plugin in the post.

-TC Electronic Röttweiler Review & Sound Demo (no talking)
+Sound Demo (no talking)

 I hope you enjoyed the demo video!
 Let’s continue with the review section.

-I purchased this pedal 2nd hand and without any original box or box content.
+I purchased this pedal 2nd hand and without any original box or box contents.
 As I mentioned, my goal is to try as many pedals as possible and also feature them there.
-As TC Electronic Röttweiler is not easy to find pedal, I immediately got it without researching too much about the sounds because I didn’t want to miss the opportunity!
+As the Rottweiler is not an easy-to-find pedal, I immediately got it without researching too much about the sounds because I didn’t want to miss the opportunity!
+Normally, this pedal would not fit in my playing style; however, the more I played, the more I started liking it.
+I can easily say that TC Electronic Röttweiler has been the filthiest dirt box I have ever tested.

+Although I started liking the sounds that this pedal generates, I’d like to mention that it has a very narrow palette of sounds.
+There are a couple of reasons for this, in my opinion.
 First of all, there’s no Middle knob to adjust these critical frequencies for the guitar.
 You only have Bass and Treble.
 The only way you can alter the mid frequencies is by using the voicing switch.
 Even though the voice switch doesn’t have a drastic effect on the tone, it changes the character and makes some of the mid frequencies more audible.

 Secondly, the Gain knob offers a crazy amount of gain even at the minimum setting.
-I would prefer wider possibilities in gain range rather than this narrow choice of dirt.
+I would prefer wider possibilities in the gain range rather than this narrow choice of dirt.
 I think TC Electronic should come up with an alternative design for the Röttweiler v.2 and implement these features.
+If you are thinking about using this pedal as a boost, please stop!
+You won’t be able to use this as a clean/mild boost to alter your clean or crunchy guitar sounds, just like everyone does with every guitar pedal out there.

-Also, regarding TC Electronic’s claims, I don’t really agree with some of the bands mentioned in the product description.
-I mean there’s no possibility that this pedal would sound like Metallica.
+It’s simply introducing so much gain and character that whatever channel or amp setting you have, it will be overwritten by the Röttweiler, and it will start sounding exactly like the pedal, not the amp! 🙂 Also, regarding TC Electronic’s claims, I don’t really agree with some of the bands mentioned in the product description.
+I mean, there’s no possibility that this pedal would sound like Metallica.
 Not even close, it’s completely different.
-To me, TC Electronic Röttweiler sounds like a filthy, industrial, aggressive and pissed off at all settings.
+To me, Rottweiler sounds like a filthy, industrial, aggressive and pissed off at all settings.

+It absolutely doesn’t allow much of a chugging and palm muting, but ideal for extreme filth generation with playing strings without muting (in an open playing technique).
 I would highly recommend you get one if you are into the extremely dirty, filthy, modern and industrial sounds.
 I think this would also be a great pedal in a grunge setting as well.
+If you are into traditional guitar sounds and mostly prefer crunch, hi-gain sounds, you may be disappointed.

 Check out TC Electronic Röttweiler on Reverb here

-So I suggest you check out Reverb regularly if you are after TC Electronic Röttweiler.
-Currently, there is a couıple of Röttweilers listed by different sellers in the EU.
-Hope you like this brief TC Electronic Röttweiler review and find this helpful!
+So I suggest you check out Reverb regularly if you are after this pedal.
+Currently, there is a couıple of Rottweiler pedals listed by different sellers in the EU.
+Hope you like this brief article and find this helpful!
+Thanks for visiting my blog and supporting me so far!
+I will hopefully see you in the next review here!

 Post your comments and feedback here